Video shows whale capsizing boat off New Hampshire coast, fishermen rescued

 Paquette and his friend Ryland Kenney were fishing off the coast of Rye, New Hampshire, when a whale suddenly breached and knocked over their boat.

-"Thankfully it was slow enough that I could kind of swim my way out away from it before it completely capsized," Paquette said.
+"Thankfully it was slow enough that I could kind of swim my way out away from it before it completely capsized," Paquette told WBZ-TV.

+It took Kenney several frantic moments before he could even find Paquette in the water.

 Two teens, Colin and Wyatt Yager, were fishing nearby when it happened.
-They said they saw the whale breach a few more times afterwards.
+They said they saw the whale breach a few more times afterward.

 Colin had his rod in one hand and a phone in the other.
 "It's just unreal.
 Completely unreal," he said.